 A Hearing Aid Evaluation helps determine the hearing aid technology, style, and accessories that may be most suited for a patient’s particular activity level and lifestyle.
 After a hearing aid has been fit, our audiologists use Best Practices verification methods, including Real Ear probe microphone measurements to determine if the hearing aids meet a prescriptive target for the patient’s particular hearing loss.

 Hearing Aids Styles:

-Behind the Ear aids of this type are smaller, very thin, with an almost invisible tube used to connect the aid to the ear canal.
+Behind the Ear aids of this type are smaller, very thin, with an almost invisible wire or tube used to connect the aid to the ear canal.
 Mini BTEs and RICs may have a comfortable ear piece (dome) for insertion (“open fit”), but may also use a traditional earmold.
 Mini BTEs and RICs allow not only reduced occlusion or “plugged up” sensations in the ear canal, but also increase comfort and address cosmetic concerns for many users.

 These aids can be used for mild to profound hearing loss and can often be used with assistive listening devices and accessories, such as handheld remotes, bluetooth enabled devices (telephones), In-Loop systems (movie theaters and airports), remote microphones (eliminating background noise) and iPhone/smart phone applications.

 Traditional BTE (“behind-the-ear”) aids consist of a larger case and an earmold with a wider tube connecting them.
 The case contains the electronics, controls, battery and microphone(s) thus eliminating ear wax from getting into the components.
-These more traditional BTEs are often used with more severe or profound hearing losses and for those with dexterity problems handling the smaller types of aids.
+These more traditional BTEs are often used with more severe or profound hearing losses and for those with dexterity problems handling the smaller style of aids.